Main Campus INA

 • A Science Building for the sciences and related programs.

-The Rend Lake College Recreational Center, which includes practice areas for various athletic teams as well as exercise facilities.
+Recreational Center, which includes practice areas for various athletic teams, exercise facilities, and the RLC Fitness Center.

-• A Student Center which includes offices for the Center for Community and Corporate Education, Truck Driver Training, Rend Lake College Foundation and Security, as well as the Subway restaurant and accompanying dining area.
+• A Student Center which includes offices for Community and Corporate Education, Truck Driver Training, the Perkins program, the Rend Lake College Foundation and Security, as well as the Subway restaurant and accompanying dining area.
 Culinary Arts lab facilities and faculty offices also are located here.

 • A Truck Driver Training facility.

 A Vocational Building providing classroom, computer and laboratory space for the Automotive, Architecture, Graphic Design and Machining Technology programs.